-- Start on a flat, level surface and set the air pressure in all four tires to 12 psi.
+- 1. Start on a flat, level surface and set the air pressure in all four tires to 12 psi.
 Measure the deck at all four corners.
 The deck should be level from left to right but should be pitched downward front to back.
 The deck pitch is achieved by measuring from the cutting edge of the blade to the ground.
 Bad Boy recommends having a 1⁄4" pitch down in the front measured from the cutting edge of the blade.
 Adjustments can be made by adjusting the deck hangers in their slots. - 2.
-Using a pair of approximately 3 ft. long 2x4's, stand the boards on edge and slide them under the deck from front to back as shown in Fig. 37.
+Using a pair of approximately 3 ft. long 2x4's, stand the boards on edge and slide them under the deck from front to back as shown in Fig. 40.
 Making sure the deck wheels and blade bolts do not rest on the 2x4's, and that the front and back edge of the deck rest on the 2x4's. - 3.
 Lower the deck down onto the 2x4's using either the deck lift pedal or the electric actuator, whichever your mower is equipped with.
-The deck should now be approximately 3 1/2" off the ground. to achieve the proper 1/4" pitch down in the front it may be necessary to use some 1/4" spacers under the rear of the deck as shown in Fig. 38. - Using a pair of 9/16" wrenches, loosen all deck hanger bolts on the top of the deck.
-These are the lower bolts in the slots of the deck as shown in Fig. 40.
+Check that the spindle bolts, blades, and stripping kit (if equipped) are not between the deck and 2x4s.
+The deck should now be approximately 3 1/2" off the ground.
+To achieve the proper 1/4" pitch down in the front it may be necessary to use some 1/4" spacers under the rear of the deck as shown in Fig. 41. - Using a pair of 9/16" wrenches, loosen all deck hanger bolts on the top of the deck.
+These are the lower bolts in the slots of the deck as shown in Fig. 43.
 Do not loosen the upper bolts that attach the deck hangers to the actuator lift bars. - 5.
 The deck is now loose from the frame and movement of the lift pedal or electric actuator should only move the hanger bolts up and down in the deck slots. - 6.
 Set the deck dial to the 3.5 position, tighten all deck hanger bolts in their slots starting from the rear of the deck then moving to the front.
 Lift the deck to the highest position.
 Measure all four corners of the deck again to ensure that no further adjustments are necessary.
 The front of deck should be 1/4" lower than rear of deck. - 7.
 Remove 2x4s.

-For proper deck height, verify linkage bar is secured to actuator bars in the forward set of holes.
+For proper deck height, verify linkage bar is secured to actuator bars in the rearward set of holes.